 After war broke out in 2001, Marla traveled to Afghanistan and Pakistan.
 She arrived in Kabul only a few days after the Taliban were removed from power.
 She noted that no one, including the US military, was keeping count or helping civilians unintentionally harmed in Operation Enduring Freedom.

-In 2003, Marla founded Campaign for Innocent Victims in Conflict to take on the work she was doing with the help solely of volunteers.
-Working with Senator Patrick Leahy (D-VT), Marla helped create the first-ever US-funded aid programs dedicated specifically to helping rebuild the lives of civilians unintentionally harmed by US combat operations.
+As a new war in Iraq unfolded, Marla moved to Baghdad and organized a door-to-door survey of the Iraqi people.
+She took her results to Washington, DC where, working with US Senator Patrick Leahy (D-VT), Marla helped create the first-ever US-funded aid programs dedicated to helping rebuild the lives of civilians unintentionally harmed by US combat operations.

 In April 2005, Marla was killed by a suicide bomb in Baghdad while advocating for civilian war victims.
-Her colleagues, friends and family knew that her organization held a unique place in the advocacy community that should not be left vacant.
-CIVIC began a new life built on Marla’s extraordinary legacy.

 Fifteen years after Marla founded the organization, her extraordinary legacy lives on in CIVIC’s work around the globe.